griddb/docs-en/manuals/GridDB_SQL_Reference.md

   - YEAR | MONTH | DAY | HOUR | MINUTE | SECOND | MILLISECOND | MICROSECOND | NANOSECOND | DAY_OF_WEEK | DAY_OF_YEAR
     - DAY_OF_WEEK is from Sunday, as 0, to Saturday, as 6.
     - DAY_OF_YEAR is from January first, as 1, to December 31th, as 365 or 366.
+    - If MILLISECOND, MICROSECOND, or NANOSECOND is specified, the time value will include all decimal digits.
-- For the timezone argument, specify the time zone (Z|±hh:mm|±hhmm),
+- For the *timezone* argument, specify the time zone (Z|±hh:mm|±hhmm).
 - If the time zone is specified at the time of connection, the offset calculated value is returned.
 If it is also specified in the argument timezone, the one specified in the argument will be used.
 - The result is of a LONG type.

 Example:
 ```example